The Bethe Ansatz as a Quantum Circuit: The A and B matrices

 \subsection{Partial Bethe wavefunctions}

 The previous construction would remain rather formal unless we determine the states $|\Psi_{k,a}^{(r)}\rangle$.
 These states turn out to be again Bethe wavefunctions, with momenta drawn from the magnon momenta defining the state prepared by the complete quantum circuit.
-The subset of momenta associated to $|\Psi_{k,a}^{(r)}\rangle$ is determined by the input state to the shaded region in \eqref{overlap2} as follows
+The subset of momenta associated to $|\Psi_{k,a}^{(r)}\rangle$ is determined by the input state to the shaded region in~\eqref{overlap2} as follows

 with $a$ related to $(n_1,\ldots,n_r)$.
-This assignment is proven in Appendix \ref{appBTN}.
+This assignment is proven in Appendix~\ref{appBTN}.
 Here we will limit ourselves to give an example of how it arises.

-Let us consider an ABC creating a Bethe wavefunction describing three magnons, and input to the shaded region of \eqref{overlap2} the state $|n_1n_2\rangle=\ket{12}$ from the $r=2$ symmetry sector.
-The coefficient multiplying the basis element $\ket{13}$ of the output is obtained by adding the contributions of the graphs Using the rules of Section \ref{scattMat}, we obtain
+Let us consider an ABC creating a Bethe wavefunction describing three magnons, and input to the shaded region of~\eqref{overlap2} the state $|n_1n_2\rangle=\ket{12}$ from the $r=2$ symmetry sector.
+The coefficient multiplying the basis element $\ket{13}$ of the output is obtained by adding the contributions of the graphs